 - Your manager might just find fault with everything you do?

 - Or start to niggle away at a few small faults you do have?

-If some of these apply to you, you need to know how to handle a jealous boss.
+If some of these apply to you, you need to know how to handle your jealous boss.
+Follow the advice below.

 First, directly confronting a jealous boss rarely works.
 Go carefully, particularly if you need to keep the job.
 It is sad, but in most organisations, unless there is a clear case of bullying, reporting your boss rarely turns out well.
 The benefit of the doubt will usually be given to the more senior party.
 Calling on the support of senior contacts against your boss might well rebound.
 They may not thank you for the information.
 They may value your boss for his/her technical abilities and your boss may have an otherwise good record.

 Hard as it sound, the best approach is usually to make your boss feel you are on their side.
 They need to believe that, even though you might have it in you to upstage them, you will never do so.
 They need to feel that you really will support them.

 Show your boss that you respect their ability.

 Show your boss that you respect their ability.
 And ask for their advice.
 It might be difficult for you at first because you feel that you too are an expert.
 But it will help to build your relationship.